 When you’re addicted, you have hard, fixed expenses built around your drug habit.
 You know how much you can afford and set up your lifestyle around the supply of drugs.
 Generally, you spend what you make.
 Doesn’t this sound a lot like someone with a salary?

-With a salary, you probably have weekly, monthly and yearly budgets based on what you make.
-It’s hard to accrue wealth beyond these amounts because so much of your time and effort are spent making, and then surviving on, the amount of money that your salary allows you each year.
+With a salary, you probably have weekly, monthly, and yearly budgets based on what you make.
+It’s hard to accrue wealth beyond these amounts because so much of your time and effort is spent making, and then surviving on, the amount of money that your salary allows you each year.

 6. If you don’t have the drug for a while, you may begin to relapse.

 Your addiction may cause you to panic and become desperate for another hit.
 And sometimes you’ll find it quickly.
 But, other times, you’ll suffer, not having that fix to depend on.
 If a stranger offers you drugs, even for a little while, the reward center in your brain will scream at you, and inevitably you’ll say yes

 The same is true of a job offer after you’ve gone a long time without a salary.
 You’ll be incredibly tempted to accept, giving up your freedom for that promise of another paycheck.

 7. As a drug addict, your drug habit controls your life.

 You know you shouldn’t use drugs, but when you’re addicted, you can’t help yourself.
 Likewise, someone with a dream of business ownership may know he or she should pursue that dream, but cannot help but return to the “security” of a big salaried job.